kumar-akshay324/dl-assignments/README.md

 * All the images parsed to subimages and stored within individual class folder have been resized to 224 x 224 pixel resolution with restored quality

-# Multi-Layer Perceptron and Convolutional Neural Networks for MNIST Handwritten Digit recognition
+# Multi-Layer Perceptron and Convolutional Neural Networks for MNIST Handwritten Digit recognition - Week 7

 Create an basic MLP neural network and another CNN to classify handwritten digits from the MNIST data available by default through the Keras library.